Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 }
 ```

 The file has some placeholders that you need to fill in with your own values.
-REPLACE-ME-WEBAPP-NAME (2 occurrences) should be replaced with the name of your Web App.
+You will generate these values in the next few steps.
+The first REPLACE-ME-WEBAPP-NAME (2 occurrences) you already have.
+This should be replaced with the name of your Web App.
 In my case securewebapp2021.

 REPLACE-ME-TENANTID you can find by running ```az account show``` in the homeTenantId property.